sos-berlin/sos-components/pojogen/sos-raml/src/main/resources/raml/joc/documentation/dailyplan/schedules/workflowPaths.md

 <td>optional; array[string]</td>

-<td>Filters all orders in the given daily plan that are assigned to one of the given workflows in workflowPaths.
+<td>Filters all schedules that are assigned to one of the given workflows in workflowPaths.
 </td>

 <td>[/path/to/workflow]</td>